-The Board will conduct a meeting on September 22-23, 2020 via teleconference, consistent with the Governor's Executive Order N-29-20 (issued March 17, 2020).
+The Board will conduct a meeting on September 22, 2020.
 The Board will provide notice of the meeting to any person who requests that notice in writing and make the notice, including the specific agenda for the meeting, available on the Board's website at www.boe.ca.gov at least 10 days in advance of the meeting.

-A public hearing regarding the proposed regulatory action will be held at 10:00 a.m. or as soon thereafter as the matter may be heard on September 22 or 23, 2020.
-At the hearing, any interested person may present or submit oral or written statements, arguments, or contentions regarding the adoption of the Proposed Amendments to Property Tax Rule 462.500.
+A public hearing regarding the proposed regulatory action will be held at 10:00 a.m. or as soon thereafter as the matter may be heard at the Board's September 22, 2020 hearing.
+At the hearing, any interested person may present or submit oral or written statements, arguments, or contentions regarding the adoption of the Proposed Amendments to California Code of Regulations, title 18, section 462.500.